- 7 Best Women’s Road Bikes Under $500 & Reviews

 If you have a niggling question that Retrospec is not as common as the other bikes, put it out of your mind straightaway.
 It uses sophisticated, standardized components and has a compact but imposing presence on the road.
 The silhouette puts you in mind of a retro kind of bike design, and this can make a solid fashion accessory.

 - Tough to add to the rear of a car

 - The wiring on the exterior is a bit much

 Verdict: It can be the cutest addition to your biking fantasies.
 About not working with a car’s bike rack, have a professional mechanic look into it and some clever solutions are available.
-A mechanic can also help with assembly of the machine, which despite the availability of instructions, can require a considerable amount of attention.
+A mechanic can also help with the assembly of the machine, which despite the availability of instructions, can require a considerable amount of attention.

 6. Firmstrong Urban Lady Beach Cruiser Bicycle

 If you want to go for the classic smooth lines that stand tall but round off in a peppy, girly style, the Firmstrong 3-speed is the way to go.
 Thinking 3 speeds is far too few?
 Trying grinding up the hill on this bike and it shows you exactly what its capable of.
 On the way down again, the coaster brakes do their job well whether you’re off to ride by the sandy beach or on common paved roads.
 The gripping of these brakes is enhanced by the white-wall cushioned tires.
 They offer extra padding to absorb bumps on the path and give you a smooth ride.

 The Firmstrong Beach Cruiser is one of several other variants of beach bikes.
 The body of the Urban Lady is made of steel, but there are aluminum variants too.
 This particular one weighs 38 pounds and is available in two wheel sizes 24-inches and 26-inches.
 It is designed for women’s average reach and weight.
 The comfortable seat saddle and the height allow upright riding and the rider can comfortably place both feet on the ground.